 You may also use guided imagery to bring yourself to a calmer state.
 Close your eyes and imagine a positive outcome to the problems you are facing.
 You may also imagine a peaceful scene–someplace you would rather be at the moment.
 This is a powerful tool that can help your mind to switch gears.

 Journaling has proven to be a valuable stress-management tool.
 Just take out a piece of paper or open a new document on your computer and let the words flow.
+Don’t censor or edit yourself, just allow yourself to say whatever it is that you are thinking or feeling.

 Pretend that you are writing a letter to someone, even if it is never sent or given to anyone.
 This can be a helpful method when you feel stuck on a problem or negative emotion.
+It can also help you process emotions.

 Writing out your issues can also help boost your problem-solving skills.
 Put your thoughts down on paper to guide you through those stressful moments when you can’t seem to find a solution.